 Each protein in the GRN is assigned a value- either a 1, indicating an active state, or a 0, indicating inactivation.
 The protein and its corresponding value are stored in a dictionary structure.

-The update rules for the system is based on those devised for the model developed by Faure et al (2006).
+The update rules for the system are based on those devised for the model developed by Faure et al (2006).
 A protein's state is determined by use of simple Boolean statements that determine whether or not the node's inhibitors and activators are in the right state of activation and inactivation e.g.

 if prevState['E2F'] == 1 and prevState['Rb'] == 0: